amishne/mipui/public/docs/developer_guide.md

 There are three live firebase database repositories: mipui-prod, mipui-dev and mipui-test.

 * mipui-prod is the repository serving the live version at mipui.net. **Never use that repository**.
 * mipui-dev is the repository used for development.
 Feel free to use that repository when testing any changes.
 This is the default repository used in the code.
-Information on this repository might get wiped from time to time, though, so don't rely on it for long-term storage.
+Information in this repository might get wiped from time to time, though, so don't rely on it for long-term storage.
 * mipui-test is used for running unit tests.
 Please immediately clean any information you create there.

 ## License